apjama/SOMALI_NLP/readme.md

 ##Getting Started

 ### Prerequisites
-* [python 3] - code is written in Python
+* [python 3] (https://wiki.python.org/moin/BeginnersGuide/Download) - code is written in Python
-* [pip] - pip goes and fetches python libraries that you can import into your code
+* [pip] (https://pip.pypa.io/en/stable/installing/) - pip goes and fetches python libraries that you can import into your code
 * [pipenv](https://pipenv.readthedocs.io/en/latest/) - creates a virtual environment so your code doesn't get ruined by code elsewhere on your computer
+* [git] (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) - this is thing used for version controlled, but we'll need it now so you can download this repo into your computer.

 if you're still having difficulties, check out [this article](https://docs.python-guide.org/) and follow along.